Why You Should Stop Using AutoSave in Microsoft Office 365

 - Uncheck the AutoRecover setting (File > Options > Save > Save AutoRecover information every X minutes).

-The most effective course of action would have been to turn off AutoSave completely for individual files.
-However, this capability is not available throughout the entire system, but it is activated automatically for each cloud-based file that you open.
-Therefore, you have to make a mental note to turn it off for each and every file that you open.
+The best thing to do would have been to switch off AutoSave altogether for individual files.
+This feature is not available system-wide, but it gets switched on automatically for every cloud-based file that you open.
+So, you have to remember to switch it off for every single file that you open.

 Microsoft recommends that you use File > Save a Copy to work collaboratively on a copy of the original document.
 Instead of using the old Save As command to create a file with a different filename, you can just save a copy of the original document and work on that.